sdiehl/wiwinwlh/tutorial.md

 ---

 Cmm is GHC's complex internal intermediate representation that maps directly onto the generated code for the compiler target.
-Cmm code code generated from Haskell is CPS-converted, all functions never return a value, they simply call the next frame in the continuation stack.
+Cmm code generated from Haskell is CPS-converted, all functions never return a value, they simply call the next frame in the continuation stack.
 All evaluation of functions proceed by indirectly jumping to a code object with its arguments placed on the stack by